-Who doesn't love a good cat video to feel better?
-YouTube will tell us that quite a lot of us do, but we'll go a step farther and suggest there is a way for you to experience your own personal purr.
+Who doesn't feel better after watching a good cat video?
+YouTube tells us quite a lot of us do.
+We'll go a step further and suggest there's a way for you to experience your own personal purr.
+Your own internal hum.

-Sensate is placed on the chest bone (sternum).
-When powered on, it produces sub-audible, engineered tones that are felt rather than heard; providing a pleasant sensation designed to stimulate the all-important vagus nerve, which originates in the brainstem and extends to the heart, lungs, gut, and through to the entire nervous system.
+Place the Sensate on the chest bone (sternum).
+When powered on, it produces sub-audible, engineered tones that are felt rather than heard.
+This provides a pleasant sensation, designed to stimulate the all-important vagus nerve.
+The vagus nerve originates in the brainstem and extends to the heart, lungs, gut, and through the entire nervous system.

-With the addition of four specific trade secret elements coded into the audio, Sensate engages the auditory sense of active hearing producing a profound effect on neural processing.
+With the addition of four specific trade secret elements coded into the audio, Sensate engages active hearing producing a profound effect on neural processing.

 Sensate’s infrasonic vibrations are produced at frequencies between 0.001 Hz and 150 Hz.
 The Sensate soundscape experience can range up to 20,000 Hz.
-By engineering Sensate to maximize the potential therapeutic impacts of both subaudible and audible frequencies, Sensate creates a unique, tactile, whole body experience.
+By engineering Sensate to maximize the impacts of both sub audible and audible frequencies, it creates a unique, tactile, whole body experience.

 Vibrations between 20-140 Hz fall within a therapeutic range that supports pain relief, inflammation reduction, healing, musculoskeletal repair, bone density, and joint mobility.
 Stimulation within this range has proven effective in humans and animal studies.
-Exposure to frequencies between 20-50 Hz has been shown to increase bone density.
-It has also been documented that exposure to low frequency stimulation supports pain relief and musculoskeletal recovery.
+Exposure to frequencies between 20-50 Hz has shown to increase bone density.
+It's also documented that exposure to low frequency stimulation supports pain relief and musculoskeletal recovery.

 Your Own Personal Purr

-So, without a built-in Sensate mechanism, humans can experience this sensation by powering on their Sensate, placing the device on their chest, and reaping the widespread benefits of infrasonic vibroacoustic stimulation.
+Without a built-in Sensate mechanism, humans can experience this sensation for themselves.
+Power on your Sensate, place the device on your chest, and reap the widespread benefits of infrasonic vibro-acoustic stimulation.

 Is it Love or is it Sensate?

-The vagus nerve is also the originator of the “butterflies” in the stomach effect that emotions involved in love and excitement have been known to produce.
+The vagus nerve is also the originator of the “butterflies” in the stomach effect that emotions involved in love and excitement produce.
 Because of this, the sensory experiences of Sensate vary on a case-by-case basis.
 People who begin a Sensate session under a great deal of stress may notice a reduction in stress or anxiety.
-Individuals who begin their Sensate session in a state of relaxation may experience feelings of wellbeing and euphoria, akin to the “butterflies” of excitement or love.
+Individuals who begin their Sensate session in a state of relaxation may experience feelings of wellbeing and euphoria.
+Similar feelings to the “butterflies” of excitement or love.

 Keep breathing, keep tuning in, and get in touch with any questions.
 We'd love to hear from you.